 DDM currently has no outstanding stock option program in use, and no convertible debentures, warrants or other financial instruments which would imply a dilutive effect for the holders of shares in the Company.
-However, it should be noted that the Annual General Meeting 2016 approved the creation of conditional capital in the amount of up to CHF 500,000 in order to establish a program for employees and members of the Board of Directors.
+However, it should be noted that the Annual General Meeting 2015 approved the creation of conditional capital in the amount of up to CHF 500,000 in order to establish a program for employees and members of the Board of Directors.
+The Annual General Meeting 2018 also approved an increase of the conditional share capital by a maximum amount of CHF 1,000,000 by either the issuance of shares to employees or members of the Board of Directors of the Company or of group companies or the exercise of option rights which are granted to employees or members of the Board of Directors of the Company or of group companies.

-Dividend policy and dividend for 2017
+Dividend policy and dividend for 2018

 Decisions relating to dividend proposals take into account DDM's future revenues, financial position, capital requirements and the situation in general.
 The Company is in a phase in which exploiting identified opportunities for growth is prioritized.
 Consequently, shareholders should not expect to receive dividends in the next few years.
-The Board of Directors proposes that no dividend be paid for the 2017 financial year.
+The Board of Directors proposes that no dividend be paid for the 2018 financial year.